- By Carol Tallon, CEO of Property District

 The important thing is to create a social media strategy and roll it out through a manageable system using any of the available scheduling tools like (Hootsuite or Buffer) so that it does not become a time-suck.
 As with any sales and marketing initiative, there must be a reasonable return on resources spent and, as any business owner knows, time is precious.
 There are lots of ways to schedule posts and if you are able, nominate someone in your team who can act as the expert in the area.
 Ensure someone takes over the job of social media campaigns and work together to ensure it gets done and effectively too.

 The key is to concentrate on your brand first.
 In much the same way as your website is an extension of your office and display window, your social media presence is an extension of your website.
 As suggested, agents must maintain a consistent brand (look, tone, content feel) throughout.
 Quality content is the next important step, and this means written blog posts that are current and relevant, together with images, infographics, video and audio content.
 Social media without relevant content is a waste of time and money.

 Measurement: Understanding the statistics

 There are lots of handy tools on Facebook for you to measure your social media performance and again, it is time consuming but worthwhile.
 Instagram offers insights too and Twitter allows users to look at tweet views and the engagement or views.
 By the end of it you’ll know how many people clicked on a link or perhaps merely clicked to check out your profile.

-Before we start creating your social plan, there’s one thing we need to cover first: Agency Goals and Aspirations.
-Yes, there is a need for such goals so you can measure achievements and understand the need to invest in social media future.
+Before we start creating your social plan, there’s one thing we need to cover first: Estate Agency Goals and Aspirations.
+Yes, there is a need for such goals so you can measure achievements and understand the need to invest in social media in the future.
 Key Performance Indicators (KPIs), help your real estate company know what you’re working towards on social media.
 Whether you’re using the platforms to:

 - Increase website traffic